 The rest is what makes the difference between coconut sugar and other types of sweeteners.

 If we compare coconut sugar with regular cane sugar, we’ll see that the former is considered a “natural alternative” to the latter and is definitely less processed.
-Because it comes from the coconut tree, coconut sugar retains some amounts of nutrients like iron and potassium, unlike regular sugar. (source: Healthline)
+Because it comes from the coconut tree, it retains some amounts of nutrients like iron and potassium, unlike regular sugar. (source: Healthline)

-Additionally, coconut sugar has a slightly lower glycemic index at 54, while regular sugar has a glycemic index of 65.
-Coconut sugar might impact your blood glucose levels a little bit less than sugar, but it’s still not terribly healthy for you.
+Additionally, coconut palm sugar has a slightly lower glycemic index of 54, while regular sugar has a glycemic index of 65.
+It might impact your blood glucose levels a little bit less than sugar, but it’s still not terribly healthy for you.

 The amount of harm that it can do outweighs any small nutritional value that it has.